What are Health Data Utilities?

 Many Civitas members are utilizing existing health IT, health data, and quality improvement infrastructure to advance Health Data Utilities to further interoperability and improve health and health care delivery.
 Check out our community stories below.

-Learn about how Santa Cruz County is leveraging health information exchange to improve care delivery for behavioral health clients.
+Learn about how Santa Cruz County is leveraging health information exchange to improve care delivery for California's behavioral health clients.

 CyncHealth